awkgroupag/datalab/README.md

 * Docker can access your files.
 When using Docker Desktop on Windows:
   1. Right-click on Docker in the system tray, then click settings
   2. Under General, make sure that "Use the WSL 2 based engine" is NOT selected
-  3. Under Ressources, File Sharing, click the plus and add the folder (or even drive) where your source code and data is stored
+  3. Under Ressources, File Sharing, click the plus and add the folder (or even drive) where your source code and data is stored (find detailed information on the set-up of the directory structure in 1.)
   4. Click "Apply and Restart"
 * Optional: If you're coding, you probably want some kind of code version management like `git`.
 Since we're using GitHub, try [GitHub Desktop](https://desktop.github.com/)